dhei/til/Jekyll/InstallJekyllOnWindows.md

 gem install jekyll
 ```

-(5) run this command from your website's directory to serve your website locally and browse it on `http://localhost:4000/`
+(5) run this command from your website's directory to serve your website locally at `http://localhost:4000/`
 ```
 jekyll serve
 ```